ThanasisMattas/cp-handbook/README.md

 # CP-Handbook

-The ultimate C++ turnkey collection of the algorithms in [Competitive Programmer's Handbook] by Antti Laaksonen.
+The ultimate turnkey C++ collection of algorithms from the [Competitive Programmer's Handbook] by Antti Laaksonen.

 ## Usage